Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Background

 \section{Background}

-Throughout the paper, we assume incremental SimulST systems, i.e., systems that cannot revise their outputs, as they are not affected by flickering problems, and are leading current research efforts in the topic \citep{papi2025real}.
+In the following, we describe the metrics currently used for both the short-form (\S\ref{subsec:short-latency-metrics}) and long-form (\S\ref{subsec:long-latency-metrics}) regimes.
+Throughout the paper, we assume incremental SimulST systems, i.e., systems that cannot revise their outputs because they are not affected by flickering problems, which are leading current research efforts on the topic \citep{papi2025real}.